Romans on the Bay of Naples

 Keeping you safe on your next tour

-We fly to Naples and, on arrival, transfer to our hotel, the Hotel Scapolatiello, in the hills in the Monti Lattari above Salerno.
+On arrival transfer to the Hotel Scapolatiello, in the hills in the Monti Lattari above Salerno.

 |Hotel||Hotel Scapolatiello, Cava de' Tirreni|